jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 **Lectures:** Tuesdays and Thursdays, 10:00 - 11:50 am in AZ building, room E210

-**Class Recordings:** Lectures will be recorded on Zoom, and then posted to canvas.
+**Class Recordings:** Lectures will be simulcast and recorded on Zoom, and then posted to canvas.
 Students can choose to attend class sessions over zoom instead of in person as needed.
 Due to a lengthy zoom-to-canvas conversion, videos will not be available until late afternoon or the following day.
 Please note - coming to class is the best way to learn!

 The zoom link for this class is: https://zoom.us/j/95945572799